- 0.1 Data is really exciting!

 Other Equipment I use

-I also have a hand-held light meter, (you can buy these on Amazon for around £20) which displays the precise light level in Lux or Foot-candles.
+I also have a hand-held light meter, (you can buy these for around £20) which displays the precise light level in Lux or Foot-candles.
 This can be really useful for checking the light levels that individual plants receive.
 You can also use a light meter to help you to decide on the best positioning of your plants within a larger terrarium, using the light meter to enable you to accurately verify and compare the intensity of the light received in various different positions and at particular heights.

 It is also incredibly useful to have access to a light meter when you’re talking to other growers about the light requirements for specific plants.
 For example, in my Orchidarium, the light from the Jungle Hobbies Advanced LED Lighting system is around 1,000-1,200fc for the top tier of plants nearest the lights, around 600-800fc for the plants halfway down, and around 400-600fc for the plants at the base of the tank.
 This demonstrates how a distance of moving just 60cm (2ft) from the lights dramatically reduces the intensity of the light (thanks to the inverse-square rule of light intensity https://en.wikipedia.org/wiki/Inverse-square_law).